geon/ae/readme.md

 This is a contrived example, but I find that this style of coding makes the code more readable, writable and maintainable.

 However, common methods like `map` and `reduce` don't work well with `then`.
-This library
+This library fixes that.

-Let's look at a less contrived example.
+Have a look at this less contrived example.
 Starting with this callback hell-ish implementation, let's refactor to a more æsthetic style.

 ```js
 fetchListOfUrls